 """

-Critique → Revision loop based on a constitution.
+Critique → Revision loop based on constitution.

-constitution: list of principles the response must satisfy
+constitution: list of principles to follow

 """

-# Step 1: generate initial response (if not provided)
+# Step 1: Generate initial response (if not provided)

 if not initial_response: